 While Stockton is not in the ABAG region, ABAG's 2021 regional analysis of existing ADU rents is a useful starting point for affordability assumptions because there is not the same type of study from the San Joaquin region.
-The ABAG analysis resulted in affordability assumptions that allocate 30 percent of ADUs to very low-income households, 30 percent to low-income households, 30 percent to moderate-income households, and 10 percent to above-moderate-income households.
+The ABAG analysis resulted in affordability assumptions that allocate 30 percent of ADUs to very low-income households, 30 percent to low-income households, and 10 percent to above-moderate-income households.
 Next, the following local affordability analysis was considered:

-- Based on the 2022 AMI for San Joaquin County: - o A low-income household of three could afford a monthly rent of \$1,490. - o A low-income household of two could afford a monthly rent of \$1,325. - o A low-income household of one could afford a monthly rent of \$1,159. - Based on a survey of listings for rentals in Stockton on Zillow.com in October 2022, the average monthly rents were \$1,183 for a studio, \$1,338 for a 1-bedroom, and \$1,615 for a two-bedroom.
+- Based on the 2022 AMI for San Joaquin County: - A low-income household of three could afford a monthly rent of \$1,490. - A low-income household of two could afford a monthly rent of \$1,325. - A low-income household of one could afford a monthly rent of \$1,159. - Based on a survey of listings for rentals in Stockton on Zillow.com in October 2022, the average monthly rents were \$1,183 for a studio, \$1,338 for a 1-bedroom, and \$1,615 for a two-bedroom.